gargiuloluciano1/gb-emu/notes/Instructions.md

 # Fetching Instructions for Operands in I/O

 Important, instructions like ld a, nn put the next two byte in little or big endian? need to check

+Rewrite all functions usign preprocessor?
+Instead of assigning 1:n for routines might just make every function and "automate" it with preprocessor?